clarkema/sshcat/README.md

-**NOTE** in both cases it is important to ensure that the side _not_ sending data closes their `STDIN`; otherwise the connection will hang and stay open even after the tranfer is complete.
+**NOTE** in both cases it is important to ensure that the side _not_ sending data closes their `STDIN`; otherwise the connection will hang and stay open even after the transfer is complete.
 When receiving with `ssh` this is achieved with the `-n` flag.
 When receiving with `sshcat`, use `< /dev/null`

 ## Other uses